Safecast/Retile/README.md

 On the other hand, for satellite or aerial photographic imagery, Lanczos is probably your best bet.
 If I included a comparison of the prototypical Lenna image, Lanczos would win.

-Between EPX and Lanczos you should be able to relatively easily extend any tile set by another few zoom levels, even if traditional GIS resampling methods haven't worked for you in the past here. (of course, rendering higher-resolution data in the first place is preferable)
+Between XBR and Lanczos you should be able to relatively easily extend any tile set by another few zoom levels, even if traditional GIS resampling methods haven't worked for you in the past here. (of course, rendering higher-resolution data in the first place is preferable)